-- (i) the interest rate swap applies to a specific money market instrument included in the portfolio; - (ii) the maturity date is not altered; - (iii) the interest rate swap is supported by an International Swaps and Derivatives Association (ISDA) agreement and a credit support annex (CSA); and - (iv) the inclusion of such an interest rate swap is only used for efficient portfolio management with the aim of reducing risk, reducing costs or generating capital or income for a portfolio with an acceptable level of risk and to achieve the investment objective of the portfolio. - (b) The manager must ensure that an unlisted transaction for the swap of interest rates is not used to leverage or gear the portfolio, and is covered at all times. - (9) Where a manager applies a constant price to a participatory interest of a money market portfolio, the manager must; - (a) perform a mark-to-market valuation of the money market portfolio and each participatory interest on the last business day of each month to determine the variance of the mark-to-market value with the constant price; - (b) adjust the return to match the mark-to-market value; and - (c) adjust the constant price of each participatory interest where the mark-to-market value is below the current constant price;
+- (8)(a)A manager may include in a money market portfolio an interest rate swap, subject to sub-paragraphs 8(1), (2) and (3) and the conditions and limits determined in Chapter V of this Notice, provided that- - (i) the interest rate swap applies to a specific money market instrument included in the portfolio; - (ii) the maturity date of the instrument whose rate is being swapped is not extended by the swap agreement; - (iii) the interest rate swap is supported by an International Swaps and Derivatives Association (ISDA) agreement and a credit support annex (CSA); and - (iv) the inclusion of such an interest rate swap is only used for efficient portfolio management with the aim of reducing risk, reducing costs or generating capital or income for a portfolio with an acceptable level of risk and to achieve the investment objective of the portfolio. - (b) The manager must ensure that an unlisted transaction for the swap of interest rates is not used to leverage or gear the portfolio, and is covered at all times.

+(9) Where a manager applies a constant price to a participatory interest of a money market portfolio, the manager must-

-and report any such calculation and adjustment to the registrar within 15 days of performing the calculation.
+- (a) perform a mark-to-market valuation of the money market portfolio and each participatory interest on the last business day of each month to determine the variance of the mark-to-market value with the constant price; and - (b) report any such calculation and any adjustment to the registrar within 15 days of performing the calculation or adjustment.